Aug. 31, 2023

 AI roadmap

-So the good news is that AI is already giving the intermediary several opportunities that they can use to improve customer service.
-However, each office has its own course and customer group, so unfortunately there is no one-size-fits-all.
-Therefore, it is wise to work on an AI roadmap, where AI is effectively deployed for the benefit of the firm's goals (KPIs).
-It is a good idea to first explore with the MT possible use cases within the firm's goals and strategy.
+The good news is that AI brokers and MGAs offers brokers and MGAs various opportunities to improve customer service.
+However, every office has its own course and its own customer group, so unfortunately there is no one-size-fits-all solution.
+That is why it is wise to work on an AI roadmap, in which AI is used effectively to benefit the company's goals (KPIs).
+It is a good idea to first explore possible use cases within the goals and strategy of the office together with the MT.
 The use cases are then prioritized together in a business value versus effort quadrant.
-Use cases with a high expected business value that in the opinion of AI insurance experts for the office can be realized relatively easily with the use of AI are the quick wins.
-These are at the front of the roadmap.
-Use cases that are more difficult to realize, the major projects, come later.
-One, at most two use cases are selected, for which a pilot is set up in an operational environment with a limited scope.
+Use cases with a high expected business value that, in the opinion of AI insurance experts, can be relatively easily realized for the firm with the use of AI are the quick wins.
+These come first in the roadmap.
+More difficult to realize use cases, the major projects, are addressed afterwards.
+In this way, one or two use cases are selected, for which a pilot is set up in an operational environment with a limited scope.
 It is important that the business case can be calculated from the pilot.
-In other words, does the investment in the AI outweigh the expected business value in line with the organizational goal?
-Goals should be formulated SMART.
+In other words, does the investment in AI outweigh the expected business value in line with the organizational objective?
+Goals must be formulated in a SMART manner.

 'AI already offers advisors several opportunities to improve customer service'